Ohio primaries may signal mood of 2022 midterm race

 Former state Sen. Nina Turner, a leading national voice for Bernie Sanders’ presidential campaigns, is the best known among 13 Democrats running in the primary and the choice of Sanders, Rep. Alexandria Ocasio-Cortez and others.

-Cuyahoga County Councilwoman Shontel Brown, a centrist backed by Hillary Clinton, influential House Majority Whip Jim Clyburn, several leading unions and over 100 local leaders, enjoyed a surge in national support in July.
+Cuyahoga County Councilwoman Shontel Brown, a centrist backed by Hillary Clinton, influential House Majority Whip Jim Clyburn, the Congressional Black Caucus, several leading unions and over 100 local leaders, enjoyed a surge in national support in July.

+The race comes at a pivotal moment for the progressive movement.
+Centrists have been ascendant in the early months of the Joe Biden era, while the party's left flank has faced a series of defeats — in New York City's mayoral race, a Virginia gubernatorial primary and a Louisiana House race.

+Meanwhile, a contingent of moderates are worried that a leftward drift could cost the party seats in the midterms next year.
+Biden hasn't heeded the left’s calls for more aggressive action on certain issues, including voting rights and immigration.

 Winners of the August primaries will face off in the Nov.
 2 general election.